Subaru-PFS/ics_doc/SSN-00028/index.rst

-`Site specific dnsmasq configurations`_ section, it is possible to add new separated file for groups of configurations, such as PXE as DHCP option for flagged hosts, but such file SHALL be added in the list above before added into the `ics_dnsmasq` repository.
+`Site specific dnsmasq configurations`_ section, it is possible to add new separated file for groups of configurations, such as PXE as DHCP option for flagged hosts, but such file SHALL be added in the list below (in `Contents (definitions in configuration files)`_ section) before added into the `ics_dnsmasq` repository.

 'target' name used for configuration files SHALL be based on acronyms listed in the product tree of the PFS, such as PFI (Prime Focus Instrument), MCS (Metrology Camera System), or RCU (Red Camera Unit), with number(s) attached for identifying multiple instances.
-Commonly used shorter names like r1 for RCU1 are NOT RECOMMENDED, not to confuse team members.
+Commonly used shorter names are NOT RECOMMENDED, except for special case of xcu (e.g. r1, b2, n3), not to confuse team members.
 Considering replacements by maintenance, especially for hardware replacement consisted with several hardware and control boxes, it is RECOMMENDED to break configurations into files by domains to be used, such as a set of